Mwatabu Okantah

 Mwatabu's Photo

 Mwatabu S. Okantah holds the BA in English and African Studies from Kent State University (1976) and the MA in Creative Writing from the City College of New York (1982).
 Currently, he is an Assistant Professor and Poet in Residence in the Department of Pan-African Studies at Kent State University.
-He also serves as Director of the Center of Pan-African Culture.
+He also serves as Director of the DPAS Study Abroad in Ghana Program.
 He has taught at Union College, The Livingston College of Rutgers University, Cleveland State University and Lakeland Community College.

-You can contact Mr. Okantah by sending an e-mail to mkepoet1@gmail.com or by sending an e-mail to TimBookTu and it will be forwarded.
+You can contact Mr. Okantah by sending an e-mail to mkepoet1@gmail.com or by visiting his website at www.mkepoet1.com.

 Works on TimBookTu by Mwatabu Okantah